TylerSchaus/team-hackademics-projecta-backend/README.md

 ## Basic Information:

 - The project skeleton is generated from the Spring Initializer at https://start.spring.io/.
-- The 5 folders (Model, Repository, Service, Controller, Config) defined in **src\main\java\com\hackademics** ...
+- The 6 folders (Model, Repository, Service, Controller, Config, Util) defined in **src\main\java\com\hackademics** ...
 Will contain the implementation for most necessasry components of the application.
-- The database is currently hosted on Aiven, for security purposes I limited access to certain IPv4 addresses, the University address is permitted so you may only be able modify the database when runnning the backend on the University network.

 ### Make sure it works:
 To make sure the project works, open your terminal in VSCode and navigate to the project directory. **By Default** it will open to the Repository Directory, make sure to navigate to the project directory first.
 Then in your terminal run: mvn **spring-boot:run**